HPC-FAIR/DRBClone/README.md

 - train.sh:

-  commands that runs the training process
+  commands that runs the training process (no training dataset yet)

 - run.py: